Code0x58/gitlab-ci-validate/README.md

 ### Usage

+> :warning: Since GitLab 13.7.7 (2021-02-11) authentication is required, so you will need to use `--token=$ACCESS_TOKEN` or `--host=http://$username:$password@gitlab.com`

 One or more `.gitlab-ci.yml` are passed as arguments on the command line.
 Any errors will result in a non-zero exit code.
 The filename must end in `.yml` to pass, but doesn't have to be `.gitlab-ci.yml`.

-An access token must be provided in order to authenticate throw gitlab API.
-[Here to generate one](https://gitlab.com/-/profile/personal_access_tokens).
+An access token must be provided in order to authenticate with the gitlab API.
+You can see your access tokens through [your profile settings](https://gitlab.com/-/profile/personal_access_tokens).
+The token must have at least the "api" scope.

 ```text
 $ gitlab-ci-validate --token=ACCESS_TOKEN ./good.yml ./maybe-good.yml ./bad.yml